Port Huron and Detroit Railroad

 Port Huron & Detroit Railroad Company was incorporated on September 1, 1917, in the State of Michigan, United States of America, to own and operate 14 mi of railroad track along the Saint Clair River from Port Huron, Michigan, to Marine City, Michigan.
-It remained in business until it was sold to the Chesapeake & Ohio Railroad (then part of Chessie System) in December 1984.
-Most of its original trackage is still being operated today by CSX Transportation Co. with whom Chesapeake & Ohio Railroad merged into on September 2, 1987.
+It remained in business until it was sold to the Chesapeake and Ohio Railway (then part of Chessie System) in December 1984.
+Most of its original trackage is still being operated today by CSX Transportation Co. with whom Chesapeake and Ohio Railway merged into on September 2, 1987.

 History

 In 1901, the predecessor railroad to the Port Huron & Detroit Railroad, the Port Huron & Southern Railroad Company, was formed to own 3 mi of trackage from Port Huron, Michigan, south to Marysville to serve a salt plant located there.
 Plans to extend this line south approximately 60 mi to Detroit resulted in the creation of the Port Huron & Detroit Railroad in 1917.
 Expansion of the railroad south through St. Clair and terminating at Marine City, 19.1 mi from Port Huron, was completed in 1918.
-The Port Huron & Detroit Railroad went into receivership in 1922 where it was purchased by James E. Duffy (1902-1981), whose family owned and operated the Port Huron & Detroit Railroad until it was sold to Chesapeake & Ohio Railroad in 1984.
+The Port Huron & Detroit Railroad went into receivership in 1922 where it was purchased by James E. Duffy (1902-1981), whose family owned and operated the Port Huron & Detroit Railroad until it was sold to Chesapeake and Ohio Railway in 1984.